Man Utd 3-0 Sheriff Tiraspol: Cristiano Ronaldo scores on return as United qualify for Europa League knockout stage

 Asked about Ronaldo's performance after the match, Ten Hag told BT Sport: "Yeah, great.
 He created and the team creates for him.

-"We know we have the capabilities to finish and that will come.
-He needs a goal to get over a dead point I would say and then more will come I am confident of that."
+"We know he has the capabilities to finish.
+He needed a goal to get over a dead point I would say and then more will come, I am confident of that."

 The frontman powered a header over and Bruno Fernandes bent wide from 20 yards as the onslaught continued, with Ronaldo's attempt to meet the stand-in skipper's cushioned header then thwarted by Maxym Koval.